mfrigerio17/kgprim/readme.md

 This is the Kinematics/Geometric primitives Python package.

-This project provides some types and functions to represent entities relevant for kinematics like rigid bodies, frames, points, rigid motions.
+This project provides some types and functions to represent entities like rigid bodies, frames, points, rigid motions.

 Most of the types are purely symbolic placeholders, and are meant to be used for building models, with Python.